-If you do have a complaint, Fostering Solutions will deal with it quickly, thoroughly, positively, in confidence and treat everything you have to say seriously.
-The contact details for the Registered Manager who will deal with your complaint are on page 27.
+If you do have a complaint, Child Care Bureau will deal with it quickly, thoroughly, positively, in confidence and treat everything you have to say seriously.
+The contact details for the Registered Manager who will deal with your complaint are at the back of this guide.

-The complaints system does work and we have changed the way we do things by listening to children and young people and taking on board suggestions for improvement.
+The complaints system does work, and we have changed the way we do things by listening to children and young people and taking on board suggestions for improvement.

-You can also tell your foster carer, social worker or your parents if you have any problems.
+You can also tell your foster parents, social worker, or your parents if you have any problems.